Kodak DCS: History

-A number of other inventions were made to increase usability, including improvements in sensor technology, the first raw image format DCR, and usable host software.
-The original Kodak DCS was launched in 1991, and is based on a stock Nikon F3 SLR with digital components.
+A number of other improvements were made to increase image quality and usability, including improvements in sensor technology, the first raw image format known as DCR (Digital Camera Raw), and host software to process the DCR images.
+The original Kodak DCS was launched in 1991, and is based on a stock Nikon F3 SLR film camera with a CCD image sensor mounted in the film gate.
 It uses a 1.3-megapixel Kodak KAF-1300 sensor, and a separate shoulder-mounted processing and storage unit.

-The DCS 200 series of 1992 condenses the storage unit into a module which mounted onto the base and back of a stock Nikon F-801s SLR.
+The DCS 200 series, introduced in 1992, condenses the storage unit into a module which is mounted onto the base and back of a stock Nikon 8008 SLR film camera.
+It was the first digital camera to use the Bayer color filter pattern.
 The module contains a built-in 80 megabyte hard drive and is powered with AA batteries.
 It was followed by the upgraded DCS 400 series of 1994, which replaces the hard drive with a PCMCIA card slot.
 The DCS 400 series includes the 1.5-megapixel DCS 420, and the 6-megapixel Kodak DCS 460, which retailed for $28,000 on launch.
 In common with Kodak's later 6-megapixel models, the DCS 460 used the award-winning APS-H Kodak M6 sensor.
 A modified version of the DCS 420 was also sold by the Associated Press as the Associated Press NC2000.
 In parallel with the DCS 400 series Kodak also sold the analogous Kodak EOS DCS range, which was based on the Canon EOS-1N SLR.
 With the exception of the original DCS 100, these early models do not include LCD preview screens.